Tip - The advice below is for Admins setting up a Stripe account to be used on behalf of a PTA or school, to sell tickets to events or take payments.

 Photo ID - You will probably be emailed by Stripe after set up asking you to upload a scan of your Passport or driving licence photo to your account.
 This is nothing to worry about and is to meet financial services regulations.
 In some cases they can verify you from the information you have already supplied.

-You can delete your draft event once you have connected Stripe to your Classlist account, as the Stripe account will be remembered in your Classlist account for future events that you set up.
+You can delete your draft event once you have connected Stripe to your Classlist account if you wish.
+You can connect your Stripe account for future events that you set up simply by entering the Stripe login details when asked by Stripe (we don't get access to those or your account).

 Admin at 2 schools?